stevegrunwell/building-for-php-cli/slides.md

 Note:

-Imagine we have a greet-user script, which accepts a name and spits out "Hello, $name!"
+For example, imagine we have a greet-user script, which accepts a name (maybe from a database or user input) and spits out "Hello, $name!"

-Now, let's say the `$name` variable is coming from an untrusted source, like $_POST data: simply passing it means that a well-crafted name could execute arbitrary commands on our system 😬
+If the `$name` is coming from an untrusted source (like $_POST data), we could easily inject and execute arbitrary commands on our system! 😬

 ----